 Dr C.R.
-Snyman qualified in medicine at Stellinbosch University in 1977 and undertook post-graduate studies in Occupational Health at the University of the Witwatersrand.
-He has worked at Eskom studying effects of asbestos insulation material on health and since 1990 has run a private occupational health consultancy.
+Snyman qualified in medicine at Stellenbosch University in 1977 and undertook post-graduate studies in occupational health at the University of the Witwatersrand.
+He has worked at Eskom, studying the effects of asbestos insulation material on health, and since 1990, has run a private occupational health consultancy.

 Surveys of the health of thousands of people who had worked for many years in the fibreglass industry show the following:

-No Mesothelioma due to Fibreglass.
-(Mesothelioma is a type of cancer caused by asbestos).
+- Mesothelioma is a type of cancer caused by asbestos.

 The difference between fibreglass and other mineral fibres lies in the durability (or biopersistance) of the fibre.
 Glass differs considerably in its chemical and physical characteristics: